For some color, texture, height, and drama, look at adding some summer bulbs to your garden.

 In the latter areas, take them in before the first frost and keep them over winter in a frost-free location, occasionally watering to prevent the leaves from falling.

 There are several varieties in cultivation.
-Agapanthus Peter Pan is a popular dwarf variety, but perhaps the best known and most practical one for general use is Agapanthus africanus which sends up three-foot spikes of blue.
+Agapanthus Peter Pan is a popular dwarf variety.
+Still, perhaps the best-known and most practical one for general use is Agapanthus africanus which sends up three-foot spikes of blue.